open/close all folders

 - Why Don't You Marry It?: Kouji Kabuto has this thrown at him by his little brother after spending just a little too much time gushing over a new support unit for the Mazinger.
 Kouji's reply is along the lines of a not entirely sarcastic "maybe I will," much to the annoyance of Sayaka.

 - Wise Beyond His Years: He seems pretty mature for his age.
-Then again, maybe it is due to he constantly hangs around his brother, who is somewhat immature for his age.
+Then again, maybe it is due to the fact that he constantly hangs around his brother, who is somewhat immature for his age.

-- More because he is forced to life on his own without a parents care.
-Juzo is implied to spent most of his time to build Mazinger Z, and Koji is handling the household jobs, and go to school, thus leaving him alone.
+- More because he is forced to live on his own without a parent's care.
+Juzo is implied to spent most of his time to build Mazinger Z, and Koji is handling the household jobs, and going to school, thus leaving him alone.

-Voiced by: Hiroshi Ohtake, Fumihiko Tachiki (in Mazin Kaiser), Mark Laskowski (Mazinkaiser, English)
+Voiced by: Hiroshi Ohtake, Fumihiko Tachiki (in Mazin Kaiser), Carlos Segundo (Latin America), Mark Laskowski (Mazinkaiser, English)

 - Acrofatic: Boss was pretty fat, but he could be fast when he wanted.
 Combine that with him being strong and sturdy, and he could deliver a good beating when he needed to on anyone (except Kouji, much to his chagrin and disgust).